Personal loans from banks

 Banks offer a wide range of loan products to meet most borrowing needs.
 Here are just a few of the loan products you can expect to find at a bank:

 - Secured personal loan.
-Typically used to finance a car or other large purchase, secured loans use that new purchase as collateral.
+Typically used to finance a car or another large purchase, secured loans use that new purchase as collateral.
 This security lessens the risk of default for the lender: If you can’t make repayments, they can simply take your newly purchased asset as payment.
 This decreased risk generally results in lower rates and fees, but you’re typically required to use the entire loan amount solely to finance the specified asset.

 - Unsecured personal loan.
 Unsecured loans offer more flexibility in use than a secured loan and don’t require you to use an asset as a guarantee.
 These loans increased the risk of default for a bank, typically resulting in higher rates and fees.
 Banks also usually impose stricter eligibility criteria for an unsecured loan.

 - Line of credit.
 With a line of credit, you are able to withdraw a set amount of funds as you need to.
 The main difference between a line of credit and a term loan is that you have ongoing access to a credit limit without a cutoff date.
-Usually, you do not pay any rates or fees on this service until you use it and the rates are only charged on the amount of money you withdraw rather than the total amount available.
+Usually, you do not pay any rates or fees on this service until you use it, and the rates are only charged on the amount of money you withdraw rather than the total amount available.

 - Debt consolidation loan.
 If you have a few separate loans or credit accounts — anything from credit card debt to a car loan — you might want to consolidate this debt into one loan.
 With a debt consolidation loan, you can pay off your other loans and then have just one monthly payment.
 The benefit is that you can better manage your payments with only one loan to worry about.
 You could also reduce the interest and fees you’re paying across your separate loans.